ChrisXioannou/Networking-Cybersecurity-Interview-Cheatsheet-for-Beginners/questions.md

 ### 29. What is the focus of Information Security Governance?

 A. Conducting penetration tests
-**B. Defining accountability and ensuring risk mitigation controls**
+**B. Defining accountability and ensuring risk mitigation controls**✔️
 C. Encrypting all data traffic
 D. Writing access policies